Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 git status
 ```
 - Shows the status of tracked and untracked files.

+- **Description**: This command displays the state of the working directory and the staging area.
+It shows which changes have been staged, which haven't, and which files aren't being tracked by Git.

 ### **3.2 Add files to the staging area**
 ```sh